Princess Amelia of the United Kingdom

 George III children

 George III had dearly loved his son Octavius, who had died at age four just three months before Amelia’s birth.
-Although George still mourned Octavius, the birth of Amelia helped to raise his spirits.
-The three younger sisters, Mary, Sophia, and Amelia were educated together, spending much time with Charlotte de Montmollin, their new French governess, who taught the sisters not only French but exquisite needlework.
-Jane Gomm joined the sisters in 1786 as an English teacher and then supervised the remainder of their education.
-Mary, Sophia, and Amelia lived much of the time apart from their parents sometimes with the younger brothers at Kew Palace, but most often at Lower Lodge (now called Royal Lodge) at Windsor.
+Although George still mourned Octavius, Amelia’s birth helped to raise his spirits.
+The three younger sisters, Mary, Sophia, and Amelia were educated together, spending much time with Charlotte de Montmollin, their new French governess, who taught the sisters French and exquisite needlework.
+Jane Gomm joined the sisters in 1786 as an English teacher and supervised the remainder of their education.
+Mary, Sophia, and Amelia lived much of the time apart from their parents, sometimes with the younger brothers at Kew Palace, but most often at Lower Lodge (now called Royal Lodge) at Windsor.
 The three younger sisters were much less disciplined than the three elder sisters.
 The artist John Singleton Copley discovered this when he painted Sophia, Mary, and Amelia with the family pets in 1785.
 The children, the dogs, and the parrots would not cooperate.
 Somehow Copley managed to finish the painting, but he then returned to historical painting and never painted another portrait.
 The Copley painting is below.

 Left to right: Sophia, Amelia, and Mary, The Three Youngest Daughters of King George III by John Singleton Copley, 1785; Credit – Wikipedia